Throughput policy

 📘

-This policy should be used when 3rd party API imposes some limitations on requests per minute or number of concurrent requests.
+This policy should be used when 3rd party API imposes some limitations on requests per second or number of concurrent requests.

-How to Set Up a Throughput policy
+How to set up a Throughput policy

 1. Create a Throughput policy in the Project settings > Campaigns > General > Throughput policies.
-There you can set individual parameters of the specific policy such as the 'Concurrency limit' or the limit of concurrent requests
+There you can set individual parameters of the specific policy such as the 'Concurrency limit' or the limit of concurrent requests.

 🚧